youngflee/youngflee.github.io/_posts/2016-10-01-power-of-story.md

 	Hey you beauty supreme,
 	Yeah, you were right about me.
-	But can I get myself out from underneath
+	But can I get myself out from underneath,
-	This guilt that will crush me.
+	This guilt that will crush me?

 	And in the choir,
 	I saw our sad messiah.